Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Optimal processes in energy representation

 \subsection{Optimal evaporation of the static BTZ black hole}

 A simple analytical solution exists for the static ($J=0$) BTZ black hole.
-In this case, the second equation (\ref{eqJener}) is trivially satisfied, while the first equation (\ref{eqSener}) becomes $\ddot S(t)=0$ leading to a simple linear profile of the entropy\footnote{It is important to note that the optimal evaporation process follows paths of ``least resistance'' and, as such, is not constrained to obey the Stefan–Boltzmann or similar blackbody power laws in (2+1)-dimensions.
-Consequently, Hawking evaporation and optimal evaporation models may exhibit significant differences.
-For further discussion, see \cite{Avramov:2025tlh}.}:
+In this case, the second equation (\ref{eqJener}) is trivially satisfied, while the first equation (\ref{eqSener}) becomes $\ddot S(t)=0$ leading to a simple linear profile of the entropy: